miku86/notes/dom-enlightment.md

 ## 1.12 Cloning nodes using cloneNode()

-Using the `cloneNode()` method its possible to duplicate a single node or a node and all its children nodes.
+Using the `cloneNode()` method it's possible to duplicate a single node or a node and all its children nodes.

 `var cloneUL = document.querySelector('ul').cloneNode();`